What Is a “Dopamine Detox”?

 Dopamine Detox

-You may have read about the practice of dopamine detox in mental health-related content online.
-The term may sound catchy, but it’s really shorthand for taking breaks from certain activities to support your well-being.
+You may have read about the practice of a “dopamine cleanse” in mental health-related content online.
+The term might sound catchy, but it’s really shorthand for taking breaks from certain activities to support your well-being.

 Content creators often make outlandish claims about dopamine detoxification, so it can be hard to know whether the practice is worth considering or a potentially harmful fad.
 Below, we’ll explore everything you need to know about this trend.